 For his innovative and numerous military triumphs in the War of the Spanish succession, including the Battle of Blenheim (1704) for which the manor house is named, the nation, led by Queen Anne settled to give their national hero a home fitting his unparalleled accomplishments.
 There is no doubt their aims were achieved, and the gaudiness of the manor house gives a glimpse into how the history of Blenheim Palace reflects the kind of world the 18th Century was.
 It’s apparent that Blenheim Palace and its history were established in a world where an Empire’s victories take precedence over humility, modesty and compassion for ones defeated enemies.

-There’s a certain expectancy that National Trust properties have history permeating their architectural features, and Blenheim Palace architecture is no exception.
-Designed by Sir John Vanbrugh and later Nicholas Hawksmoor in the exclusive English Baroque style, Blenheim Palace’s decorative elements of strong lines and rich colours overpowers visitors, taking them on a sensual journey through opulence.
+There’s a certain expectancy that grand properties have history permeating their architectural features, and Blenheim Palace architecture is no exception.
+Designed by Sir John Vanbrugh and later Nicholas Hawksmoor in the exclusive English Baroque style, Blenheim Palace’s decorative elements of strong lines and rich colours overpower visitors, taking them on a sensual journey through opulence.

 A Heroic History

 There’s also a certain subtle taste for classicism here with the East Gate resembling the Arch of Titus in the Roman Forum while the palace’s grand portico parallels the extraordinary entryway to Rome’s Pantheon.
 With the addition of low towers at each corner of the central square there’s a definite ‘castle air’ while the tremendous rooftop statues in magnificent Renaissance style gaze down on the inconsequential visitors, daring them to enter without permission.